 Using locally sourced food, Cassandra Purdy creates a delicious variety of culinary treats each day for guests.

 An outdoor granite amphitheater in the woods overlooks the field from the adjoining hill.
-Designed by artist Mark Mennin with 120 tons of pink Connecticut granite, it looks down on a stage made from white granite sourced in Massachusetts.
+Designed by artist Mark Mennin with 120 tons of pink Connecticut granite, it looks down on circular stage carved from white granite.

-The second performance space is a pristine white tent rising up like a castle, which will be the main site for our headlining concerts and Tent talk lectures.
+The second performance rises from the field like a castle, hosting our headlining concerts and Tent talk lectures.

 Five Senses Festival